Practical tips and tools for growing a business

 How to determine the value of your company

-In order to determine the adequate value of the company, three basic valuation methodologies are used in practice in such situations – the revenue method, the asset method and the comparative company method.
+In order to determine the adequate value of the company, three basic valuation methodologies are used in practice in such situations - the income method, the asset method and the comparative company method.

 In order to improve the value of the company according to this method, it is necessary to work on the guarantee of future revenues - to conclude cooperation agreements for longer terms, to attract stable customers with a long operating history who would have a low risk of bankruptcy.
 However, future earnings can never be fully predicted - in a changing economic and political situation, even the most secure and reliable future earnings can become risky.